Amazing Together: Providing the Highest Levels of Care to the Tiniest Patients.

-The NICU is well supported by a vast team of pediatric sub specialists who are available for consultation and treatment.
-Should an infant need to be transported to Sunrise Children's for care, our Pediatric and Neonatal Transport Team is available at a moment's notice.
+The NICU is well-supported by a vast team of pediatric sub-specialists who are available for consultation and treatment.
+When an infant needs to be transported to Sunrise Children's for care, our Pediatric and Neonatal Transport Team is available at a moment's notice.

 The Ronald McDonald Family Room at Sunrise Children’s Hospital features different amenities, accommodations and resources available to families with a baby in the NICU.
 In addition, families are provided additional support through child safety and CPR classes as well as sibling classes.